HeardLibrary/workshops/_posts/2015-09-25-network-analysis.md

 Good explanation of why you might want to use a graph database instead of a relational database.

-[Linked Data and the Semantic Web](http://www.w3.org/standards/semanticweb/data) Both Linked Data and the Semantic Web is nomenclature developed by Tim Berners Lee and the W3C to describe a set of standards and technologies that encode data on the web so that it can reveal information not available through other query mechanisms.
+[Linked Data and the Semantic Web](http://www.w3.org/standards/semanticweb/data) Both "Linked Data" and the "Semantic Web" are nomenclatures developed by Tim Berners Lee and the W3C to describe a set of standards and technologies that encode data on the web as graphs so that information not available through other query mechanisms can be revealed.